 “Something tells me your attitude won’t be any better in the morning.
 Here I am willing to take time out of my busy night to help and you won’t even try.
 You’ve got to be about the most ungrateful…”

-“The only way you could do that is to give up.
+“The only way you could do that is by giving up.
 If you believe that you can’t do something then you won’t be able to do it.
 I don’t care how angry Flame gets.
 She’s still only human.
 You’re looking at this the wrong way.
 Strong emotions actually make her more vulnerable.”

 “What do you mean?”